 Price wins the first prize in the Wanamaker Foundation Awards for her first Symphony.

 Frederick Stock premieres Price's first Symphony on June 15.
-This is the first recorded instance of a premiere by a major American Orchestra of an African-American Woman.
+This is the first recorded instance of a performance by a major American orchestra of a composition by an African-American woman.

 Price's student, Margaret Bonds performed Price's piano concerto with the Women's Symphony Orchestra of Chicago.

 Composes Mississippi River Suite, Piano Concerto in One Movement.
 (Source)

 Composes "Dreamin' Town" on text by Paul Lawrence Dunbar.

 Eastman Symphony Orchestra gives a reading to Symphony No. 1.
 (Source)

 The first black member of the Chicago Club of Women Organists, Price performed her Passacaglia and Fugure and an arrangement of "Steal Away" on one of their programs.

 "My soul's been Anchored in de Lord" published by Gamble Hinged Music.

 Price composes Dance of the Cotton Blossoms and Arkansas Jitter for piano.